Shu Kitamura

+Shu Kitamura (北村祝, Kitamura Shu) is a Hong Kong former professional footballer who played as a midfielder or a right back.

 Playing career

 Dreams FC

 Only making 2 appearances in his debut season, Kitamura decided to move to Dreams FC to increase his playing time and opportunities, joining his former coach from his time at Kitchee, Leung Chi Wing.
 He left the club a year later.

 Rangers

 On 10 January 2020, Kitamura joined another HKPL club Rangers.